 Medical malpractice injuries change lives, or in some cases, sadly, they cause an untimely death.

-At Keilen Law, we work with clients who have suffered life altering injuries, or in some cases, the families of those who have been lost as a result of medical malpractice.
+At Keilen Law, we work with clients in the Grand Rapids and Kalamazoo area who have suffered life-altering injuries, or in some cases, the families of those who have been lost as a result of medical malpractice.

 What is Medical Malpractice?